 Located in Tsim Sha Tsui, this hotel is the oldest in the city, known as the “Grande Dame of the Far East”—and it’s been gifting lucky visitors great views from the windows since 1928.
 If glamour is part of your definition of romance, this ticks all the boxes, with gorgeous antiques sprinkled throughout the hotel and art exhibitions by artists like Botero, plus a stunning lobby with gilded touches and a wonderful spa menu.
 We suggest paying a bit more for the decked-out Harbor View guest rooms and suites, which are located high up on floors 17 through 27 and offer great views of Hong Kong Island and the water.
 But if you’re really looking to impress, we highly suggest splashing out on a room with a harborview bathtub—perhaps the Peninsula Suite, on the penthouse floor, where you can also catch the skyline from floor-to-ceiling windows or landscaped terrace.

-Best for Singles: Hotel Icon
+Best for Singles: Hotel ICON

 With a great club, fantastic restaurants, a great pool, and a gym on site, this is a great place for solo travelers in Hong Kong—and that’s before we start going on about the incredible views.
-Intriguing enough, it’s owned by the Hong Kong Polytechnic University’s School and Hotel of Tourism Management, so while it’s technically a research hotel, it’s one where the standards are as high as the views.
-The on-site Ansagna Spa offers incredible treatments, while the rooms are designed for both short and long stays—ideal if you’re staying a while on business.
+Intriguing enough, it’s owned by the Hong Kong Polytechnic University’s School of Hotel and Tourism Management, so while it’s technically a research hotel, it’s one where the standards are as high as the views.
+The on-site Angspana Spa offers incredible treatments, while the rooms are designed for both short and long stays—ideal if you’re staying a while on business.
 If you’re not sure of where to start exploring back down on the ground, we love that the hotel’s come up with a clever downloadable or printable guide to map out the local areas—you can use your Handy phone from your room to create a hotspot for your phone while you wander, too.
 And if you think that’s detailed, they’ve really thought of everything, down to a recyclable shopping bag from your room to bring to shops to avoid plastic-bag charges.
 P.S.
 For an extra treat, arrange for a spin in one of the hotel’s Tesla limos.

 Best for Business: Conrad Hong Kong